StevenWInfo/faustdoc/src/manual/syntax.md

 \(fx).(_ <: fx :> _)(dm.zita_light)
 ```

-> Replacing the *variable part* with the argument is called beta-reduction in Lambda-Calculus
+> Replacing the *variable part* with the argument is called beta-reduction in Lambda-Calculus.

-Whenever the Faust compiler find an application of an abstraction it replaces the *variable part* with the argument.
-The resulting expression is as expected:
+Whenever the Faust compiler finds an application of an abstraction it replaces the *variable part* with the argument.
+The resulting expression is:

 ```
 (_ <: dm.zita_light :> _)
 ```

 Note that the arguments given to the primitive or function in applications are reduced to their *block normal form* (that is the flat equivalent block) before the actual application.
-Thus if the number of outputs of the argument block does not mach the needed number of arguments, the application will be treated as *partial application* and the missing arguments will be replaced by one or several `_` (to complete the number of missing arguments).
+Thus if the number of outputs of the argument block does not match the needed number of arguments, the application will be treated as *partial application* and the missing arguments will be replaced by one or several `_` (to complete the number of missing arguments).

 #### Unapplied abstractions

 Usually, lambda abstractions are supposed to be applied on arguments, using beta-reduction in Lambda-Calculus.
-Functional languages generally treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function) which give these languages high-order programming capabilities.
+Functional languages generally treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function) which give these languages higher-order programming capabilities.

 Another way of looking at abstractions in Faust is as a means of routing or placing blocks that are given as parameters.
 For example, the following abstraction `repeat(fx) = fx : fx;` could be used to duplicate an effect and route input signals to be successively processed by that effect: